itthinx/affiliates/readme.txt

 new customizable dashboard templates and many more improvements.

 As usual and following good practice, please make sure to BACK UP your site and database before upgrading!
+It is also recommended to upgrade during low traffic hours to minimize the impact of changes to the database.